 |count||Counts the total number of values present in the attribute.|

 |min||Gives the minimum value present in an attribute.|

 |max||Gives the maximum value present in the attribute.|

 |sum||Sums all the values of the attribute.|

-In SQL, we have some standard comparison operators that we use along with the WHERE statement to retrieve or update some specific rows or data.
+In SQL, we use some standard comparison operators along with the WHERE statement to retrieve or update some specific rows or data.